-In their fourth Honours year students undertake a supervised research program in their area of Fine Arts specialization.
-The body of work undertaken would be presented and assessed, in exhibition form.
-The exhibition would be accompanied by the presentation of a research paper relating to the student's studio practice or interests.
-Students would undertake the Graduate Lecture program and Category C General Education subjects during the year.
+In their fourth year students undertake a supervised research program in their area of Fine Arts specialistion.
+The body of work undertaken will be presented and assessed, in exhibition form, accompanied by the presentation of a research paper relating to the student's studio practice or interests.
+Students would undertake COFA3801 Research Methods, the Graduate Lecture program, and four practical units during the year.